GabeHasWon/VerdantMod/README.md

-﻿# VerdantMod
+﻿## The Verdant Mod
 by GabeHasWon

-feel free to use & reference any code here as long as you don't straight up copy anything (and please credit :)
+feel free to use & reference any code here as long as you don't straight up copy anything (and please credit me when you do) :)

-# Credit
+## Credit
-GabeHasWon - Literally everything except The Plant
+GabeHasWon - Literally everything except The Plant & song compositions

-Liᴢ - The Plant & feedback
+Liz - SFX, song compositions, feedback/design & The Plant

+# Special Thanks -
-Santra, Cherry, Yuyutsu, Beave, Vladmier, Kiraa - feedback & input
+Santra, Cherryversai, Beave, Kiraa, Yuyutsu, Vladimier - Feedback/design